 MATH4061 Advanced Quantum Theory IV.

-Some exposure to statistical mechanical ideas (e.g. through taking MATH3351 last year) also wouldn’t hurt, but are definitely not necessary.
+Some exposure to statistical mechanical ideas (e.g. through concurrently taking MATH4231) also wouldn’t hurt, but is definitely not necessary.